ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ASF's [Sentinel-1 On-Demand RTC](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Tutorial" ){target=_blank} products are generated using [GAMMA Software](https://gamma-rs.ch/ "https://gamma-rs.ch" ){target=_blank}.
 Products are distributed as GeoTIFFs (one for each available polarization) projected to the appropriate UTM Zone for the location of the scene.

 A Digital Elevation Model (DEM) is required for radiometric terrain correction.
 The [GLO-30 Copernicus DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank} is used to process all RTC On Demand products.
 Refer to the [Digital Elevation Model section](#digital-elevation-models "Jump to the DEM Section of this document" ) for more information.

-!!! tip "Removal of option to use Legacy DEMs for RTC Processing"

-    Users no longer have the option to use legacy DEMs (SRTM/NED) when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} or when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}.
-The [Copernicus GLO-30 DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank} is now used for all RTC processing.

 !!! tip "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"